SingleStore connector#

 SHOW SCHEMAS FROM example;

-If you have a SingleStore database named web, you can view the tables in this database by running SHOW TABLES:
+If you have a SingleStore database named web, run SHOW TABLES to see the tables it contains:

 SHOW TABLES FROM example.web;

-You can see a list of the columns in the clicks table in the web database using either of the following:
+To see a list of the columns in the clicks table in the web database, run either of the following:

 DESCRIBE example.web.clicks;